 “Mull’guy” is what this small town, about 60 kilometre north of Glasgow is called.
 Discover the small pedestrian zone in its centre and buy the final provisions for the coming hiking tour.

 Milngavie – Drymen

 The tour takes you out of the town through quiet forests and takes you slowly to the Highlands.
 On the way to Drymen you will pass the Glengoyne Distillery.
 Make a stop here to taste a glass of whiskey and learn more about the production of this Scottish speciality.
 Drymen is the last major stage town for a long period of time.

 Drymen – Rowardennan

-Along an old military path, you walk past countless, deep black lakes.
-The aim of today is Kingshouse – a former trading station in the middle of Scottish Highlands.
-On the way you even pass a small ski-resort.
+An old military road leads you past countless, deep black lakes.
+Today’s destination is KIngshouse - a former trading post in the middle of the Scottish Highlands.
+On the way you will even pass a small ski resort.

 Departure or extension

 Good physical condition is mandatory for the West Highland Way.
 The uphill climbs are usually not a problem, but the long stages are strenuous.
 The route is over well-maintained hiking trails and is perfectly sign-posted.